geod/w4156-lecture-code/README.md

 This project is committed with broken tests as the examples are 'start from here and fix issue'

-# Git and Version Control:
+# Git and Version Control
 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
 This allows developers to keep track of changes made on their projects and also allows for collaboration with other developers on the same project.
 Some popular version control systems include git, mercurial, subversion (SVN), but for this course, we shall be using Git.
 For more information on version control systems and how they work, go [here](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)

 ### Installing Git:
 Before you start using Git, you have to make it available on your computer.
 Even if it’s already installed, it’s probably a good idea to update to the latest version.
 You can either install it as a package or via another installer, or download the source code and compile it yourself.